This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-Mold can be harmful to human health if unchecked.
+Mold can be harmful to human health if it’s left unchecked.
 It triggers and aggravates a host of problems like chronic coughing, breathing problems, dermatitis-related ailments, and fever.
-People with underlying health conditions are especially vulnerable to mycotoxicosis.
+People with underlying health conditions are especially vulnerable to Mycotoxicosis.

-“Mold poisoning” starts off in a seemingly harmless manner, with symptoms such as headaches, sneezing, itchy eyes, etc, which people do not immediately correlate to mold.
+“Mold poisoning” starts in a seemingly harmless manner, with symptoms such as headaches, sneezing, itchy eyes, etc., which people do not immediately correlate to mold.
 People with immunodeficiency disorders should be especially careful around the mold.

 [Mold poisoning is diagnosed with the help of either a blood test or a skin prick test.
 The latter involves the application of minuscule amounts of mold to the skin.
 It is also an allergen test, that is used to determine if the subject is allergic to mold.]

-As the old adage attests, ‘Prevention is better than cure’.
-Never truer than in this particular scenario, here a few pointers to keep in mind while keeping mold growth at bay in your home.
+As the adage attests, ‘Prevention is better than cure’.
+So here are a few pointers to keep in mind while keeping mold growth at bay in your home.

 - Take the trash out!
-What might seem to the reader like an obvious point, accumulation of junk and/or materials, in confines is often the cause of mold growth.
+What might seem to the reader like an obvious point, accumulation of junk and/or materials is often the cause of mold growth.

 - Fix the leaks.
 As mentioned earlier, moisture is a leading cause of mold.